rossj/ice-stream/README.md

 <a name="dropUntil" />
 ### dropUntil(token[, emitMatch])
 Discards all incoming stream data until the `token` string is found, at which point emitting of the incoming data continues.
-The matching will span chunks boundaries.
-A second parameter indicates whether to emit the match itself when encountered.
+The matching will span chunk boundaries.

 __Arguments__
 * token - A string to search for in the stream (unaffected by chunk boundaries).